 Testing at Light Load is done when generation may be limited due to Light Load export limits.

-Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at intermediate loads.
+Critical outages and limiting facilities may sometimes change at load levels other than peak, thereby occasionally requiring transfer limit analysis at Intermediate Load levels.

-These studies are described in ISO New England Planning Procedure No. 10, Planning Procedure to Support the Forward Capacity Market.
+These studies are described in PP 10.

-Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per ISO New England Planning Procedure No. 10.
+Sensitivity analyses at load levels lower than peak are considered when such lower load levels might result in high voltage conditions, system instability or other unreliable conditions per PP 10.

+Non-CELT Loads

-The Report of Capacity, Energy, Loads, and Transmission (“CELT”) is the primary source of assumptions for use in electric planning and reliability studies for the ISO New England Reliability Coordinator area.
+The CELT Report is the primary source of assumptions for use in electric planning and reliability studies for the ISO New England Reliability Coordinator area.
 The CELT includes generators at their net output and customers with behind the meter generation at their net load or generation.
 In many planning studies, this generation is modeled at its gross output.
 When this is done, it is necessary to add generating station service loads and certain manufacturing loads, predominately mill load in Maine, to the CELT load forecast.

 These loads add approximately 1,464 MW of load that is not included in the CELT load forecast.
 About 1,100 MW of this is station service load and 364 MW is associated with the manufacturing loads.
 The amount of station service represented will be dependent on the generation that is in service.
 Station service should be turned off if the generation it is associated with is out of service, with the exception of station service to nuclear plants.